cleveriot/demo/README.md

-# demo
+# Workshop API - Python FastAPI
-Public repo with Github features to demonstration of CI/CD capabilities
+Public repo with material and code for Python FastAPI workshop